dhellmann/pymotw-3/source/sys/exceptions.rst

 This example avoids introducing a circular reference between the traceback object and a local variable in the current frame by ignoring that part of the return value from :func:`exc_info`.
-If the traceback is needed (e.g., so it can be logged), explicitly delete the local variable (using :command:`del`) to avoid cycles.
+If the traceback is needed (for example, so it can be logged), explicitly delete the local variable (using :command:`del`) to avoid cycles.

 .. {{{cog
 .. cog.out(script_output(cog.inFile, 'sys_exc_info.py',